-Transurethral resection of the prostate (TURP) is a surgery used to treat urinary problems that are caused by an enlarged prostate.
+Transurethral resection of the prostate (TURP) is a common surgery that's used to treat urinary problems that are caused by an enlarged prostate.

-An instrument called a resectoscope is inserted through the tip of your penis and into the tube that carries urine from your bladder (urethra).
-The resectoscope helps your doctor see and trim away excess prostate tissue that's blocking urine flow.
+An instrument called a resectoscope is placed through the tip of the penis.
+It is then passed through the tube that carries urine from your bladder, called the urethra.
+The resectoscope helps a surgeon see and trim away extra prostate tissue that's blocking urine flow.

 Why it's done

-TURP helps reduce urinary symptoms caused by benign prostatic hyperplasia (BPH), including:
+TURP helps ease urinary symptoms caused by benign prostatic hyperplasia (BPH), including:

 - Frequent, urgent need to urinate.